michaelchen-lab/caft-llm/README.md

 - `--freeze-unembedding -fr-unembed`: Only applicable for full fine-tuning.
 Recommended: `True`
 - `--per-device-batch-size -micro-bs`
 - `--gradient-accumulation-steps -grad-acc`
+- `--heads-pretraining -hpretrain`: Train auxiliary heads on your dataset for 1 epoch before apply CAFT to your model. `-ft-heads` must also be set to `True`.

 The full list of arguments can be found using this command: